 - Tagging with categories reveals your interests-DIYPlanner.

 Get in touch with your authentic self as we continue with the Discover U series.
-In part one you discovered your heroes.
-In part two you identified your strengths.
-In part three you explored your skills.
-In part four you examined your beliefs.
-In part five you looked at your values.
-In part six you will develop a mission statement.
+Today you will develop a mission statement.

 A mission statement describes your intention of how you will invest your energy.
 It is brief, focused, flexible, and feasible.

 DIYPlanner has an excellent article about mission statements.
 Quintcareers also has a terrific series called the Five-Step Plan for Creating Personal Mission Statements.
 Check out What’s the Difference Between Mission and Vision? at Lifehack.org.
-Read what Craig Harper has to say.
 Stephen R Covey is an authority on mission statements and I recommend going to the free Mission Statement Builder at his website to develop one.

 The difference between what you value and what your values are